There is a lot of talk about drugs in the world; on the streets, at school, on the Internet and TV. Some of it is true, some not.

 You have a right to know the FACTS about drugs—not opinions, hype or scare tactics.
 So how do you tell fact from fiction?
 That is why we have created this website—for you.

-Drug Free Ambassadors have been in existence since 1993 with the purpose to educate youth on drugs.
-We are a charitable organistion under the Department of Family and Community Services' Harm Prevention Register.
+Drug-Free Ambassadors have been in existence since 1993 with the purpose to educate youth on drugs.
+We are a charitable organisation under the Department of Social Services' Harm Prevention Register.
 In 2007 we partnered up with the Foundation for a Drug-Free World which is based in Los Angeles.
 They run the largest drug education network in the world and have many great resources in over 16 languages both online and in booklets and DVDs.
-We provide factual, relevant information that empowers youth and adults with the truth about drugs so they can make informed decisions and live drug free.
+We provide factual, relevant information that empowers youth and adults with the truth about drugs so they can make informed decisions and live drug-free.
 We work with youth, parents, educators and volunteers - anyone interested in assisting others to live drug-free lives.

 As an educator you want to help youth stay clear of drugs and you know you need to reach them before the dealers do.
 While time and resources for effective drug education are sometimes lacking, and the materials used are often outdated, not to mention that they don’t factually speak to the kids, we can help.